 That being said, it is laudable that their Chargeplay Base is non-proprietary and supports all Qi wireless charging devices.
 I could foresee the Chargeplay Base usefulness outweighing it’s inconsistent charging is for gamers that already own a bunch of wireless charging enabled devices.
 Purchasing a Chargeplay Base in that scenario could translate to great fewer cables cluttering up the ole’ gaming station and act as an additional charging unit for one’s phone.

 The Pulsefire Dart mouse is sleek, and the RGB accents don’t overshadow its smooth curves.
 In hand, it glides smoothly, and the button clicks feel satisfying and responsive.
-The padded leather-like sides are pleasantly integrated.
+The padded leather-like sides are pleasantly integrated and shows that HyperX is taking ergonomics seriously this time around.

 On the one hand, the plastic top side of the mouse doesn’t inspire much confidence in the longevity of the mouse.
 On the other, gazing upon the mouse inspires images of a space-age style tank that’s ready for business.
 It looks cool, but time will only tell if the materials HyperX incorporated in the design will hold up.
 Plastic seems to be the go-to material for many of the top gaming mouse manufacturers, so they’re probably resting on safe ground here.